jhlagado/esential-repo/README.md

-# ESen - ECMAScripten - Web Assembly in Javascript
+# Esential - ECMAScripten - Support for writing WebAssembly with Javascript

 ## Running with experimental switches